Monday, 28 August 2017

 Subedar Khudadad Khan.
 (A picture provided by his family)

-My desire to visit and discover his grave was fulfilled on 24.03.2016, when I visited Chak 25.
-The grave itself is about one kilometer north east of the Chak.
-However, I was a little disappointed to know that his family had shifted from the place, back to their native Chakwal and they also had sold his agricultural land.
-Now my next plan was to visit his ancestral village of Dab.
+My desire to discover and visit his grave was fulfilled on 24.03.2016, when I visited Chak 25.
+The grave itself is located about one kilometer northeast of the Chak.
+However, I was a little disappointed to learn that his family had shifted from the area back to their native village of Chakwal and had also sold their agricultural land.
+My next plan was to visit his ancestral village, Dab.

 Tombstone: